-Puri, a round shaped deep fried popular Indian bread which is made from whole wheat flour.
-It’s a good alternative of roti or plain paratha and involves similar directions and ingredients.
+Puri (poori), a round shaped deep fried popular Indian bread which is made from whole wheat flour.
+It’s a good alternative of roti or plain paratha and has similar directions and ingredients.
 It is prepared in two different ways – 1) Masala Puri and 2) Simple Puri.
-The dough for masala poori is prepared by adding red chilli powder, turmeric powder and cumin-coriander powder along with wheat flour and salt while simple poori dough is prepared only with wheat flour salt.
+The dough for masala poori is prepared by adding red chilli powder, turmeric powder and cumin-coriander powder along with wheat flour and salt while simple poori dough is prepared only with wheat flour and salt.
 It is generally served in the breakfast and lunch with potato bhaji.
 Try this simple and easy recipe and make your lunch or dinner a bit different.

 Preparation Time:10 minutes.